-SAN FRANCISCO -- Enterprises need to plug the leakage of critical company data flowing almost uninterrupted via instant message chats, mobile phone calls and lost cell phone and laptop computers, according to a mobile security and digital rights management (DRM)
+SAN FRANCISCO -- Enterprises need to plug the leakage of critical company data flowing almost uninterrupted via instant message chats, mobile phone calls and lost cell phone and laptop computers, according to a mobile security and digital rights management (DRM) expert, or risk facing strict penalties or even jail time.

 "It's really a good thing to start encrypting everything," said Richard LeVine, a senior manager and global lead for DRM with IT services firm Accenture, said this week during a mobile security session at RSA Conference 2007.
 "Warn employees of the dangers because it's everybody they know that can suffer if something leaks."